It was contacted by GS HR in August and was provided a test link for HackerRank Test.

 - 0/1 Knapsack problem.
 One more addition is that you had to tell which all items were chosen for the optimal solution. https://www.geeksforgeeks.org/printing-items-01-knapsack/

-After 20 some days I received a call for coderpad interview.
+CoderPad Round: After 20 days or so, I received a call for coderpad interview.
 Normally 2 questions are being asked in this round but if you are able to solve one completely along with providing relevant test cases, then you are through.

-Given a dictionary of words and a specific word.
-You need to find the list of longest words in the dictionary which are anagrams to the given word.
+Question: Given a dictionary of words and a specific word, you need to find the list of the longest words in the dictionary which are anagrams of the given word.

-This round also had 2 interviewers like previous 2 rounds.
+Round 3: This round also had 2 interviewers like the previous 2 rounds.
 This round basically wanted to test my c++ skills.

 - Can the destructors be private?